Ramsay Memorial Fellowships Trust

 Overview

 The Ramsay Memorial Fellowships Trust was established in 1920 as a memorial to Sir William Ramsay, the Scottish chemist who discovered the noble gases and won the Nobel Prize in Chemistry in 1904.
+The British Ramsay Fellowships are financed from a Trust Fund set up by public subscription in 1922 and strengthened by donations from industry in 1953.
 The Trust provides postdoctoral research fellowships in chemical sciences, particularly focusing on inorganic and general chemistry.
 The fellowships enable early-career chemists to conduct original and independent research at UK universities.
 The Trust has a distinguished history, with many former Ramsay Fellows going on to become chemistry professors at leading universities or hold senior positions in industry.

 Funding Priorities

-• Ramsay Memorial Fellowships: Postdoctoral research fellowships for early-career chemists
+• British Ramsay Fellowships: Postdoctoral research fellowships for early-career chemists from the British Commonwealth, with exceptional cases considered for candidates from outside the Commonwealth

 • Application method: Annual competition via online portal